NYAA: New York Academy of Art, Tribeca Historic District

 TriBeCa, New York City,Graduate Art School

-The design of the interior spaces progressively developed an authentic and responsible loft aesthetic with the often-precious quality of the figurative paintings, the new organization allows for the gritty studio spaces where art is produced to completely transform into refined elegant galleries where the Art is routinely sold.
+The 2014 Master Plan devised a long-term strategy that allows for the work to be phased during the summers, offering the necessary programmatic ambiguity to ensure long term growth strategies within the existing footprint.
+In order to complete the phases during the summer weeks and meet the not-for-profit limited budgets, TRA provided construction management assistance, The design of the interior spaces progressively developed an authentic and responsible loft aesthetic, the new organization allows for the gritty studio spaces where art is produced to transform into refined elegant galleries where the Art is routinely sold.

 The studio’s numerous projects in Downtown Manhattan have all played a spin off role in reinvigorating their respective neighborhoods and all have given back with overarching citywide importance, each intervention adding to a catalytic reaction at urban scale.